jaderigby/bacon/README.md

 __Note:__ If you would like to use the default setup, you can skip to _Section 2_ and run the commands listed.

-First, create a directory called "bash-tools".
+First, create a directory called "bacon-bits".
 Typically, this lives inside your "Documents" folder, but you can create it wherever you like.
-Next, `cd` into the `bash-tools` directory.
+Next, `cd` into the `bacon-bits` directory.
 So, for example:

 ```
-cd ~/Documents && mkdir bash-tools
+cd ~/Documents && mkdir bacon-bits
-cd bash-tools
 ```

-Now, clone the bacon utility inside your `bash-tools` directory.
+Now, clone the bacon utility inside your `bacon-bits` directory.

 ```
+cd bacon-bits
 git clone git@github.com:jaderigby/bacon.git
 ```

 Then, create a `.bashrc` file and add the following:

 ```
-alias bacon="python ~/Documents/bash-tools/bacon/baconActions.py"
+alias bacon="python ~/Documents/bacon-bits/bacon/baconActions.py"
 ```

-__Note:__ If you created your `bash-tools` file anywhere else, other than the `Documents` folder, you will need to modify the path above to point to wherever you installed bacon.
+__Note:__ If you created your `bacon-bits` file anywhere else, other than the `Documents` folder, you will need to modify the path above to point to wherever you installed bacon.

-Once your .bashrc file is setup, add the following to your `.bash_profile` file.
-If you do not have a `.bash_profile` file, you can add it by going to your user's root directory and creating a file called `.bash_profile`:
+Once your .bashrc file is setup, add the following to your `.bash_profile` file.  (__Note:__ If you do not have a `.bash_profile` file, you can create one by going to your user's root directory and creating a file called `.bash_profile`):

 ```
-source ~/Documents/bash-tools/.bashrc
+source ~/Documents/bacon-bits/.bashrc
 ```

 Finally, do: